 Children should be active, and probably some variety of activities is a better plan than focusing on a single activity.
 If nothing else, it makes them less prone to injury.
 Ultimately, I’m a fan of youth activity mostly because people pay steep prices later in life when they aren’t active in their younger years.
 And, it is beyond dispute that boys and girls who have been active in their younger years, regardless of what they’ve been active with, come in way ahead of boys and girls who don’t take up running—or much of any activity—until high school.
 Honestly, that gap is very nearly insurmountable.

 When dealing with high school boys and girls runners, what have you learned when dealing with the different genders when it comes to coaching?
-Running is a unique sport in that puberty can actually have an adverse impact for girls when it comes to running times.
+Running is a unique sport in that puberty can actually have an adverse impact on girls when it comes to running times.
 Do you have any thoughts on training girls so that they are running their best in the later years of high school?

 Most girls can continue to improve through high school.
 Perhaps not as much as boys who are typically getting stronger at a much more rapid rate during the same years, but girls most definitely can improve.
 It’s a pernicious myth that girls typically won’t get any better as runners after about 8th or 9th grade.